 - a.
 Use correctly sized flexible insulated ducting and install according to the best practice recommendations at www.temperzone.biz/model search 'application'. - b.
-The optional Supply Air Plenum, has round spigots to assist with the flexible connection if required. - c.
-The optional Return Air Plenum, has round spigots for flexible duct connections. - d.
-If regular access to the Indoor unit is easy, the optional Filter Box with filter could be fitted. - e.
+If regular access to the Indoor unit is easy, the optional filter could be fitted. - e.
 If the Indoor unit is inaccessible install a return air grille, with filter incorporated, in the ceiling. - f.
 Supply air grilles should be selected and installed to avoid draughts and noise but give good air distribution.